chongchonghe/analytic-2pcf/README.md

 ### Executing program

-The functions in `tpcf.py` can be used to compute the random-random pair counts RR and the data-random pair counts DR analytically, using `analytic_rr` and `analytic_dr`.
-When accelerated by numba, they can deal with a million particles in under 5 seconds.
-A function `calculate_dd` is also provided that computes the data-data pair counts DD using scipy.cKDTree.
-Putting all together in `analytic_tpcf`, this function returns the TPCF for a given dataset and survey geometry with natural or LS estimator, achieving a speed 4 to 5 orders of magnitude faster than the brute-force Monte Carlo method.
+The functions in `tpcf.py` can be used to compute the random-random pair counts RR and the data-random pair counts DR analytically in O(1) and O(N) time, respectively.
+With numba installed, the code can deal with 10 million particles in under 1 minute on a single core.

 For an example usage, check the `plot_test_tpcf` function in `test.py`.